MachineLearningBCAM/Adaptive-nearest-neighbours-for-partial-labels/README.md

 All MATLAB source files are located in the `code/` folder.

 ### Algorithm
 - **`PL_Aknn_classifier.m`** — Main algorithm.
-Implements the adaptive partial-label
+Implements the Adaptive
-  k-nearest neighbor classifier (PL-A-kNN).
+  nearest neighbor classifier for partial labels (PL-A-kNN).
 In cases where two or more  labels remain in the candidate set after T iterations performs the heuristic desambiguatuon criterion specified in the paper.

 ### Preprocessing